agateau/doxyqml/README.md

 # Goals

+Doxyqml lets you use Doxygen to document your QML classes.

-Doxyqml turns .qml into pseudo-C++ which Doxygen can then use to generate documentation.
+It integrates as a Doxygen input filter to turn .qml files into pseudo-C++ which Doxygen can then use to generate documentation.

 # Installing